tannerkrewson/drawphone/README.md

 #### Tips
 * To change the default port, set the `PORT` environment variable
 * If you set the `NODE_ENV` environment variable to `development`, you can use the link `localhost:3000/dev` to automatically join game `ffff`.
 This is helpful for speeding up debugging.
 * Please branch off of the `dev` branch and use it as the base in any pull requests.
-The reason for this is that any changes to `master` restart the prod server, killing any in-progress games, so it's best to merge a batch of changes into master all at once to keep restarts to a minimum.
+The reason for this is that any changes to `prod` restart the prod server, killing any in-progress games, so it's best to merge a batch of changes into `prod` all at once to keep restarts to a minimum.